swaroopch/wordpress_add_tweet_as_comment/readme.txt

 1. Go to `Settings > Add Tweet as Comment`, paste any tweet URL and press Submit.
 1. That's it!

+== Official Source ==

+The version at http://wordpress.org/extend/plugins/add-tweet-as-comment/ is from http://plugins.svn.wordpress.org/add-tweet-as-comment/ which will be a copy of my canonical GitHub repository.

 == Roots ==

 Extracted from http://wordpress.org/extend/plugins/social/